 This course deals with the challenges of reaching a common understanding of specifications and expectations where there is a high content of complex work.
 It addresses the different patterns and workflows available and the context in which they are deployed.
 All Team members and stakeholders need an understanding of this process.

 This ALL Specifications course takes students through the basics of producing useful specifications.
-This includes using advanced narrative techniques to achieve common understanding and high recall factor of facts.
+This includes using advanced narrative techniques to achieve common understanding and a high recall factor of facts.
 A balance between structure and flexibility has to be constantly upheld.
 The course also gives a number of different workflows that can be deployed to secure a solid common understanding.
 Read a PDF description of the course here…

 Find the other courses here: